maidsafe/safe_network/sn_transfers/README.md

           NewUniquePubkey(9)          <- refering to this yet unspent key
 ```

-#### Off the Band Transfer
+#### Out of Band Transfer

 At this point, the recipient doesn't yet know of:
 - the `Spend`(s) we uploaded to the Network for them at `SpendAddress`
-- the `UniquePubkey`s we created for them which can be obtained from the `DerivationIndex`
+- the `UniquePubkey`(s) we created for them which can be obtained from the `DerivationIndex`

 > Note that `SpendAddress`: the network address of a `Spend` is derived from the hash of a `UniquePubkey`

-We send this information off the band in the form of an encrypted `Transfer` encrypted to the recipient's `MainPubkey` so only they can decypher it.
+We send this information out of band in the form of an encrypted `Transfer` encrypted to the recipient's `MainPubkey` so only they can decypher it.

 > Since the `Transfer` is encrypted, it can be sent safely by any chosen media to the recipient: by email, chat app or even shared publicly on a forum.
 >
 > If the encryption is ever broken, this information is unusable without the recipient's `MainSecretKey`.
 However, coupled with the recipient's `MainPubkey`, this information can identify the corresponding `UniquePubkey`s that were received in this `Transfer`.

-An encypted `Transfer` is a list of `CashNoteRedemption`, each corresponding to one of the received `UniquePubkey`s:
+An encrypted `Transfer` is a list of `CashNoteRedemption`s, each corresponding to one of the received `UniquePubkey`s:

 ```rust
 pub struct CashNoteRedemption {